Hello, and welcome to The Art of Landing!

 If you’ve known me for a while, then you know it’s been a while since I last blogged.
 Once upon a time, I regularly opined on the benefits of minimalism, decluttering, and simple living—and these topics may still make occasional appearances on The Art of Landing (they do, after all, inform my way of life)—but this new space will mostly talk about writing, living the writer’s life, self-care for writers, tips and tools to jump-start your writing and keep it going long-term, craft advice, book reviews, author interviews, and more.

 Who is Sara Rauch?

-For those of you who haven’t known me for a while, let me introduce myself: I’m Sara Rauch, prose writer and author of the story collection, WHAT SHINES FROM IT, forthcoming from Alternating Current Press.
+For those of you who haven’t known me for a while, let me introduce myself: I’m Sara Rauch, prose writer and author of the story collection, WHAT SHINES FROM IT (forthcoming).
 You can head over to my About page for the full professional low-down, but here’s a quick sketch: I’ve been writing since I was a teenager, studied poetry as an undergrad at The New School, have a Master of Fine Arts in Fiction from Pacific University, and currently teach writing at Pioneer Valley Writers’ Workshop in Williamsburg, MA.
-I’m a new mom who works from home as a freelance editor and writing coach.
+I’m a mom who works from home as a freelance editor and writing coach.
 Reading, for me, serves as a trapdoor into new worlds, and writing helps me structure my life and days—I believe that writing and storytelling are essential aspects of being human.

 Why The Art of Landing?